Product Support & Resources

 Do NOT plug in or operate the air purifier until all protective plastic has been removed from every filter.

-Honeywell packages both the HEPA filters and charcoal pre-filter inside sealed plastic bags to keep them clean during shipping.
+To protect against dust during shipping, Honeywell HEPA and charcoal pre-filters are sealed in plastic bags.
 These plastic bags are not part of the filter and must be completely removed.

 Running the purifier with plastic still covering the filters severely restricts airflow.
 This can cause: